 Designing for net zero

-Designing for Net Zero is a design guide to aid the Company’s professional teams as they collaborate on development projects and aim to meet Helical’s ambitious targets as it transitions to a net zero carbon business.
+Designing for net zero is a design guide to aid the Company’s professional teams as they collaborate on development projects and aim to meet Helical’s ambitious targets as it transitions to a net zero carbon business.
 The guide covers the entire development process from design and construction through to operation and occupation.

-The following 10 steps will act as a series of prompts to ensure that carbon is considered at every part of a development, from initial planning through to post occupancy.
+The following 10 steps act as a series of prompts to ensure that carbon is considered at every part of a development, from initial planning through to post occupancy.

 -